Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 It resists scratches, scuffs, and impacts.
 It's also 100% antibacterial and antimicrobial, and it's non-porous.
 This means nothing can stain it.
 Oil, gasoline, road salt, chemicals, or a spilled drink—wipe it right up.
 Epoxy, on the other hand, is porous and can stain over time, making it look dirty even when it's clean.

 This durability is why we see so many people asking, "Is polyaspartic better than epoxy?"
-The answer is a clear yes, especially when you consider the polyaspartic vs epoxy garage floor comparison.
+The answer is a clear yes, especially when you consider the polyaspartic vs epoxy garage floor Comparison.

 The Installation: A Week of Mess vs. a 1-Day Floor